Abdihamid Nur: 2013–2017: Relocation to Arizona

 Initially, Nur played soccer as an underclassman at North High School before he ever started running.
 He shared that "sports brought [him] closer to people and helped [him] make friends".
-He even attributed sports for his smooth transition to the United States by allowing him to acclimate to a new culture.
-But, a nearly fatal car accident in his second year was what ultimately brought Nur to running.
-A driver in another car struck the car that Nur was riding in as a passenger in the backseat.
-Nur ended up tearing ligaments in his knee and required surgery to fix his injured collarbone.
-He was bedridden temporarily, missed the entire soccer season as a result, and was unable to go to school for three months.
-He recalls the experience messing him up and being a "really bad time for [him]".
+He even credited sports with helping him transition smoothly to life in the United States, as they allowed him to acclimate to a new culture.
+However, it was a nearly fatal car accident during his second year that ultimately led Nur to pursue running.
+A driver in another vehicle struck the car in which Nur was riding as a backseat passenger.
+As a result, he tore ligaments in his knee and required surgery to repair a fractured collarbone.
+He was temporarily bedridden, missed the entire soccer season, and was unable to attend school for three months.
+He later recalled that the experience deeply affected him, describing it as a “really bad time” in his life.

 Eager to return to soccer in his junior year, he went through rehab just so that he could quickly get back to the field in good shape.
 During his rehabilitation, he needed to improve his endurance and conditioning.
 His coach advised him to give cross country a try.
 Immediately, Nur showed great potential by coming in third place at his first meet in Flagstaff, Arizona.
 His coach saw this and recommended that Nur forget soccer and seriously consider switching to running.
 Nur thought the idea sounded crazy because "soccer was something [he] grew up loving" and an integral part of his identity.
 His whole family played soccer, including all of his brothers, which is why he struggled to envision quitting the sport.

 Soon though, Nur actually took a liking to running and it became something that he did out of genuine interest.
 Later, he won the Arizona Interscholastic Association (AIA) Cross Country Division I State Championships in his senior year of high school which opened up many opportunities with colleges for him.

 Nur is a 2016 Arizona Interscholastic Association Cross Country Division I State Champion, and 3-time Arizona Interscholastic Association Division I State finalist.
 Nur set personal best times of 5 km 15:30.0, 3200 m 9:27.02, & 1600 m 4:28.34.

 He began to receive calls following his win at the AIA Cross Country Championships, putting him on Northern Arizona University's (NAU) radar.
 Despite failing to qualify academically for the university's cross country team right away, he had to implement changes to his studies to compete for the university at the collegiate level.